rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ssh/libssh_auth_bypass.md

-This module exploits an authentication bypass in libssh server code where a `USERAUTH_SUCCESS` message is sent in place of the expected `USERAUTH_REQUEST` message.
-Versions 0.6 and later are affected.
+This module exploits an authentication bypass in libssh server code where a `USERAUTH_SUCCESS` message is sent in place of the expected `USERAUTH_REQUEST` message. libssh versions 0.6.0 through 0.7.5 and 0.8.0 through 0.8.3 are vulnerable.

 Note that this module's success depends on whether the server code can trigger the correct (`shell`/`exec`) callbacks despite only the state